-When a local authority receives notification that a host and guest have been/are to be matched, through either the Homes for Ukraine scheme or the Scottish Super Sponsorship scheme.
 An enhanced disclosure application form should be fully completed for each adult over the age of 16 years in the household and sent to Disclosure Scotland via a counter signatory within the local authority.
+This includes members of the household who are only residing temporarily (e.g., students over 16 years old returning from studies).

-The local authority may have regard to any information disclosed on this certificate when considering the suitability of a host (or adult within the host household) to provide accommodation as part of the Homes for Ukraine scheme or Scottish Super Sponsor scheme.
+The local authority should assess any information disclosed on this certificate when considering the suitability of a host (or adult within the host household) to provide accommodation as part of the Individual Matching scheme or Scottish Super Sponsor scheme.

 An enhanced disclosure includes: